xy-chen16/EpiAgent/README.md

 - **2024.12.27**: Source code and Python package released on PyPI under the name `epiagent` (v0.0.1).
 Install it via `pip install epiagent`.
 - **2024.12.28**: Updated GitHub repository with pretrained EpiAgent model and two supervised models for cell type annotation: EpiAgent-B and EpiAgent-NT.
 Models and example datasets can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1WlNykSCNtZGsUp2oG0dw3cDdVKYDR-iX?usp=sharing).
 Additionally, we added usage demos for zero-shot applications ([link](https://github.com/xy-chen16/EpiAgent/tree/main/demo/)).
 - **2025.02.12**: Updated the `epiagent` PyPI package to version **0.0.2**, adding fine-tuning code for unsupervised feature extraction and supervised cell type annotation.
 We also provided demos of the fine-tuning code, available [here](https://github.com/xy-chen16/EpiAgent/tree/main/demo/).
+- **2025.03.03**: Updated the `epiagent` PyPI package to version **0.0.3**.
+This release includes new fine-tuning code for: a) data imputation, b) reference data integration and query data mapping, and c) cellular response prediction of out-of-sample stimulated perturbation.
+In addition, several bugs in the previous version have been fixed.
+Demo notebooks for fine-tuning EpiAgent for data imputation and for reference data integration and query data mapping are available [here](https://github.com/xy-chen16/EpiAgent/tree/main/demo/).

 ---